mjmelito/Bakery/README.md

-# Dr. Sillystringz's Bakery Manager
+# Pierre's Bakery Marketing Platform

-#### A simple C# program built for Dr. Sillystringz's to manage their treating team and flavor inventory.
+#### A simple C# program built for Pierre's Bakery to manage their treat and flavor inventory, and to allow customers to view their current inventory.

 #### By Matthew Melito